robavospace/lightpaper/docs/index.md

 **Abstract**

+There are many benefits to African countries having access to space.
+For example, space-based imagery can be used for mapping and land management.
+This would be especially useful in Africa, where the landscape is constantly changing due to natural disasters and development.

+Another important benefit is that African countries could use satellites for communication purposes.
+This would improve communication within Africa, as well as with the rest of the world.
+In addition, African countries could use satellites to monitor their weather patterns.
+This would help them predict natural disasters and better prepare for them.

-Space is an important part of our lives.
-It has the potential to help us improve communication, weather forecasting, and even disaster relief.
-However, space is often seen as a luxury that only developed countries can afford.
-Robavo Space wants to change that.
-We have the ambition to make space more accessible and affordable for African countries.
+Lastly, access to space can boost a country's economy by creating new jobs in the aerospace industry.
+Robavo Space is committed to making this a reality for Africa.
+We have the ambition and the technical know-how necessary to make space more accessible and affordable for African countries.

-This would be a huge step forward for Africa.
-Access to space would allow African countries to conduct their own research, improve their infrastructure, and boost their economies.

 **Contents**